app-sre/deployment-validation-operator/README.md

 kube-linter supports functionality for [disabling a particular check for a particular kubernetes object](https://www.civo.com/learn/yaml-best-practices-using-kubelinter#ignoring-a-check).
 This functionality is also supported through DVO.

 In the validation engine file is a function called getDisabledChecks().
-Comment the check you would like to have availalbe to the user base of DVO and push the change.
+Comment the check you would like to have available to the user base of DVO and push the change.

 ```
 Location of file